Kilonzo88/Kilonzo88/README.md

 * **Stack:** `Avalanche's C-Chain` `Ethereum L1` `Solidity`  `Chainlink PriceFeed Oracles` `Openzeppelin`

 ### 🔹 [LendingAPYAggregator](https://github.com/Kilonzo88/Lending_APY_Aggregator)
-*The project aggregates borrowing and lending rates from multiple DeFi protocols and recommends the best one.*
+*The project aggregates borrowing and lending rates from multiple DeFi protocols and recommends the best one.
+The MVP aggregates Morpho on base and Aave on Avalanche C-Chain*

 * **The Problem:** DeFi participants and crypto-savvy investors seeking optimal lending/borrow yields across multiple protocols and chains face significant challenges.
 * **The Technical Challenge:** Blockchain interoperability of the different protocols is gas fee intensive.
 * **The Solution:** Ensure the frontend calls the fluctuating APY rates while the gas fee optimized smart contracts handle the core logic of lending and borrowing.
-The MVP aggregates Morpho on base and Aave on Avalanche C-Chain
 * **The Impact:** Empowers users and automated agents to effortlessly find the most efficient lending opportunities across DeFi, driving safer participation and smarter capital flow across the entire ecosystem.
 .
 * **Stack:** `Avalanche's C-Chain` `Base` `Aave` `Solidity` `Chainlink CCIP` `Openzeppelin`